Demián Bichir

 Demián Bichir Nájera ([deˈmjam biˈtʃiɾ ˈnaxeɾa]; born 1 August 1963) is a Mexican actor.
 After starring in telenovelas, he began to appear in Hollywood films.
 He was nominated for the Academy Award for Best Actor for his role in A Better Life.

+Early life

+Bichir was born in Torreón.
+His parents are actors Alejandro Bichir and Maricruz Nájera.
+His brothers, Odiseo and Bruno, are also actors.
+His paternal family is of Lebanese origin.
+He worked at the National Theater Company, Shakespeare and Dostoyevsky, and the Mexican Association of Theater Critics.
+He attended the Lee Strasberg Theatre and Film Institute.